kevinmilner/slurm_helper_scripts/README.md

 ## See (or watch) submitted job status and also tail STDOUT: qtail or wqtail

-To see the the state of your submitted jobs, and also the most recent STDOUT of a running job, use `qtail`.
+To see the state of your submitted jobs, and also the most recent STDOUT of a running job, use `qtail`.
 It will automatically limit the printed STDOUT so that it does not exceed the number of lines in your terminal.

 ```
 [kmilner@endeavour1 slurm_helper_scripts]$ qtail